med-boubekri/Covid-Fact-Checker/README.md

 **About this project** :

-&emsp;&emsp;The goal of this project is to create a programme that predict if the tweet given is fake or real.
+&emsp;&emsp;The goal of this project is to create a programme that predicts if a given tweet is fake or real.
 ## Install :

-&emsp;&emsp;I recommand using **Anaconda** environments , it really can save you a lot of troubles In windows/linux execute the following in anaconda shell :
+&emsp;&emsp;I recommand using **Anaconda** environments , it really can save you a lot of trouble In windows/linux execute the following in anaconda shell :

 ```bash